One 2 One Training

 3 visit support package dogs 5 months and over:

-Initial one to one visit and written training plan
+Initial one to one session and written training plan

 2 x follow up sessions